-The differential entropy for the arrival time (after unfolding) of a given bus $n$ to some bus stop, a random variable which we call $W_n$, reads: \be H(W_n; b)=-\int_{-\infty}^{+\infty} p(w_n; b)\,{\rm ln} p(w_n ; b)\,{\rm d}w_n \ee For a given bus $n$, each (unfolded) arrival time $w_n$ (to any of the bus stops) is now a realization of the, assumed to be stationary, stochastic process resulting from the evolution given by our model.
-The joint differential entropy of two such random variables is: \be \nonumber H_j(W_i, W_j; b)= \\ -\int_{-\infty}^{+\infty} \int_{-\infty}^{+\infty} p(w_i, w_j ; b)\,{\rm ln} p(w_i, w_j; b)\,{\rm d}w_i {\rm d}w_j \ee and measures the uncertainty associated with some two bus trajectories.
+Let $W_n$ be the arrival time (after unfolding) of a given bus $n$ to some bus stop - we treat it as a random variable.
+The associated differential entropy of the probability distribution of $W_n$ reads:

+For a given bus $n$, each (unfolded) arrival time $w_n$ (to any of the bus stops) is now a realization of the, assumed to be stationary, stochastic process resulting from the evolution given by our model.
+The joint differential entropy of two such random variables is:

+and measures the uncertainty associated with some two bus trajectories.
 Importantly, here we are interested in the case where $W_i$ and $W_j$ represent the arrival times to the same bus stop.
 Thus, the joint random variable is the tuple $(W_i,\,W_j)$ associated with a given bus stop and the associated joint probability density can be estimated based on its realizations for different bus stops.
-Now, the pairwise mutual information of the neighboring buses, in terms of entropy is: \be \nonumber I(W_n :W_{n+1} ; b)=\\ H(W_n; b)+H(W_{n+1}; b)- H(W_n, W_{n+1}; b). \ee Finally, the averaging is done over all the vehicles.
+Now, the pairwise mutual information of the neighboring buses, in terms of entropy is:

+Finally, the averaging is done over all the vehicles.
 Therefore, APMI measures the reduction of uncertainty in the arrival time (subject to the unfolding procedure done across the arrival times to a given bus stop) of one of the two neighboring buses which stems from the knowledge of the arrival time (to the same bus stop) of the other and vice-versa.
 In other words, it is the information shared by these two random variables.